Sakurai07/sillyo-installer/README.md

 [![Run on Repl.it](https://repl.it/badge/github/cool5tar/sillyo-installer)](https://repl.it/github/cool5tar/sillyo-installer)
 Sileo installer for unc0ver

-Forked from Samgisaninja/sillyo-installer but updated for latest version
+Forked from bingers but updated for latest version

 # 2.0